domvwt/msc-thesis/thesis/thesis.md

 We convert the dataset to an undirected graph by adding a reverse edge for each edge in the original graph.
 This is done to allow GNN message-passing algorithms to work across the graph rather than being able to communicate attributes in only one direction.

-The final dataset, after all processing, simulation, and feature engineering, comprises 124,934 nodes and 131,892 edges.
-This breaks down into 94,054 company entities and 30,880 natural persons.
-The number of edges pertaining to a person’s ownership of a company is 77,971, while the number of company-to-company edges is 53,921.
+The final dataset comprises 124,934 nodes, made up of 94,054 company entities and 30,880 natural persons.
+There are 131,892 edges, of which 77,971 indicate person-to-company ownership, while the number of company-to-company ownership edges is 53,921.

 # Computational Resources